AxaFrance/oidc-client/MIGRATION_GUIDE_V5_TO_V6.md

 export const configuration = {
     ...,
     redirect_uri: window.location.origin+'/authentication/callback', // now this callback must be declared to your OIDC server
-    silent_signin_uri: window.location.origin+'/authentication/silent-sign-in', // new property optinal but necessary for a working silent signin
+    silent_signin_uri: window.location.origin+'/authentication/silent-sign-in', // new property optional but necessary for a working silent signin
     ...,
 };